-The TDLC may apply the fines mentioned in letters a) through c) in the answer to question 3.1 above to the directors, administrators and all persons that intervened in the performance of the cartel.
+The TDLC may apply the fines mentioned in letters a) through c) in the answer to question 3.1 above to the directors, administrators and all individuals that intervened in the cartel.

-From a criminal perspective, an individual may be punished with imprisonment from three years and one day up to 10 years (in the event alternative punishment may apply, it can only be requested after the convict has been imprisoned for one year).
-Also, he or she may be subject to absolute temporal disqualification to act as a director or manager in an open stock corporation or in a corporation subject to special regulations, a State-owned company or one in which the State has an interest in, or in any trade or professional union.
+From a criminal perspective, an individual may be punished with imprisonment of up to three years and one day up to 10 years (in the event alternative punishment may apply, it can only be requested after the convict has been imprisoned for one year).
+Also, he or she may be subject to absolute temporal disqualification to act as a director or manager in an open stock corporation or in a corporation subject to special regulations, a state-owned company or one in which the state has an interest in, or in any trade or professional union.